SEO For Luxury Brands: 4 Tips to Improve Performance

 Additionally, with effective schema mark-up prices from product pages may be pulled into the search results for product pages.

-Once a user clicks through to your site, you’ll want to present all the trappings of decadence, whether it’s information about the beautiful packaging your products are presented in, the certificates of authenticity they come with, or the superior customer service you offer.
+Once a user clicks through to your site, you’ll want to present all the trappings of decadence, whether it’s:

 A big part of building the understanding of luxury are the on-site aesthetics and they must be in keeping with your luxurious positioning to maintain the enviable perception you have built.